 Winter Quarter: The Impact of Development on the Environment

 The winter quarter course examines issues of urban and suburban development and its impact on our environment.
-Excursions outside of the classroom utilize Denver?s resources and experts in sustainable building practices, water quality and sewage treatment and green business design.
-Typically, the LLC visits a green company such as Patagonia during this quarter.
-The class also ventures to nearby Highlands Ranch to learn about suburban growth and the environmental impact.
+Excursions outside of the classroom utilize Denver's resources and experts in sustainable building practices, water quality and sewage treatment, and green business design.
+Typically, the LLC visits a green company such as Patagonia or the Denver Bicycle Cafe (picture below) during this quarter.
+The students will continue to contribute to the ESLLC blog and give 2-5 hours a week to their community partner for their community engagement projects.
 This is a 2 credit course.

 Spring Quarter: Energy in American Society